tom-gora/industrial-project/other/final_journal/markdown_base.md

 #### Summary

 This reflective journal detailed a range of experiences from initial project planning through final deployment.
 Several key moments and challenges significantly shaped both the final product and my personal growth.
-The development journey of the LLL Community Development Trust (LCDT) website emphasized careful planning, security and importance of learning new concepts.
+The development journey of the Lochwinnoch Community Development Trust website emphasized careful planning, security and importance of learning new concepts.
 Overall that made an interesting and impactful course.

 A core element that requires analysis is feedback from the client at the time of submission.